 When building your next employee recognition program, implement these tips to make it a success:

-1. Understand Your Audience
+1. Know Your Audience

 4. Be Personal

-6. Use Packaging
+7. Use Packaging

 However you decide to honor and recognize employee contributions, it doesn’t have to be elaborate—or expensive.
 Sincerely saying thank you goes a long way to boosting employee morale.

 Whether you want to build an extensive recognition program or have a modest budget, our concierge service can hand-select products that are perfectly tailored to your needs.